ros-navigation/navigation2/doc/continuous_integration/circleci.md

 * [CircleCI](https://circleci.com/)
 * [Navigation2 on CircleCI](https://circleci.com/gh/ros-planning/navigation2)

-For this particular CI, Docker is used to build and test the project within containers derived from images pulled from DockerHub, bootstrapping the CI with a development environment including pre configured dependencies and warm workspace build caches.
+For this particular CI, Docker is used to build and test the project within containers derived from images pulled from DockerHub, bootstrapping the CI with a development environment including pre-configured dependencies and warm workspace build caches.
 View the accompanying DockerFile and DockerHub documentation for more info on this accompanying CI setup.

 * [Dockerfile](dockerfile.md)
 * [DockerHub](dockerhub.md)